EDS-Bioinformatics-Laboratory/reseda/README.md

 ### Preparation ###
 * Mount basespace.
 Instructions are in basespace.txt
 * Specify the basespace directories in copy-basespace-data-to-beehub.py and run: python copy-basespace-data-to-beehub.py > basespace-copy-data.sh
-* Verify if all data has been copied with VerifyBasespaceCopy.py
 * Convert the MiSeq sample sheet with MetaData.py (creates a json file)
 * Mount the beehub webdav server
+* Verify if all data has been copied with VerifyBasespaceCopy.py.
+You need the mounted beehub directory name and the json file from the previous step.
 * Add extra information to the json file with MakeSamplesFiles.py (this will also make the SAMPLE-* files)
-* Sort the SAMPLE-* files
+* Sort the SAMPLE-* files: sort SAMPLE-blah > SAMPLE-blah.sort
-* Make manageable jobs by splitting the SAMPLE-* files, e.g.: split -l 20 SAMPLES-run13-human-BCRh SAMPLES-run13-human-BCRh-
+* Make manageable jobs by splitting the SAMPLE-*.sort files, e.g.: split -l 20 SAMPLES-run13-human-BCRh.sort SAMPLES-run13-human-BCRh-
-* Check manually if the nr of lines in the SAMPLE-* files (the total divided by 2) is equal to the nr of samples in the sample sheet
 * Create Topos jobs with ToposCreateTokens.py
 * Upload Topos jobs with ToposUploadFiles.py